xyproto/algernon/README.md

 // Returns true on success.
 jfile:add([string, ]string) -> bool

-// Takes a JSON path and a string value.
+// Take a JSON path and a string value.
 Changes the entry.
 Returns true on success. jfile:set(string, string) -> bool

-// Removes a key in a map.
+// Remove a key in a map.
 Takes a JSON path, returns true on success. jfile:delkey(string) -> bool

-// Return a JSON string, given a Lua table with ints or strings. toJSON(table) -> string
+// Convert a Lua table with strings or ints to JSON.
+// Takes an optional number of spaces to indent the JSON data. toJSON(table[, number]) -> string
 ~~~